ChemAxon/calculations-aws-examples/nmr-result-process/README.md

 Process NMR results
 ===================

-This is a proof of concept lambda written in Python to process NMR calculation results.
+This is a proof-of-concept lambda written in Python to process NMR calculation results.
 The main goal of this exercise is to demonstrate the interoperability of lamdas using different platforms.

 Requirements